 According to Maksym, the door was broken in half, blocking the exit for “a lot of people.”
-He says he knocked the door out and started to help people get out.
+He says he knocked off the door and started to help people get out.

-When he got closer, he says he saw that “everything was on fire.”
+When he got closer, he saw that “everything was on fire.”
 “It burned up to the top, right up to the roof.”

-Hours after the attack, Mariam was watching the rescuers' movement in search of people inside her residence.
+Hours after the attack, Mariam watched the rescuers' movement in search of people inside her residence.
 Mariam refused to provide her last name.

 The 32-year-old Interior Ministry employee spoke softly, in a collected voice.